ToughStoneX/Self-Supervised-MVS/jdacs/README.md

 ## Note

 - The default hyperparameters `--prob_threshold`/`--disp_threshold`/`--num_consistent` may not be the best configuration, which requires further adjustment.
-It may be manually adjust these hyperparameters.
+It may be better to manually adjust these hyperparameters.
 - The adopted model checkpoint with iteration of 60000 steps in `./eval_dense.sh` can also be alternated with other checkpoints, which may produce better performance.